 What is Libertex?

 Launched in 1997, Libertex is an online CFD trading platform with a solid reputation that now spans over two decades.
-The provider claims to operate in 110 countries covering more than 2.2 million clients along the way.
-This includes a good blend of everyday retail traders and professional investors.
+The provider covers over 2.2 million clients along the way.
+This includes a good blend of everyday retail traders.

 Unlike a lot of its industry counterparts, Libertex doesn’t offer an overbearing service that comes jam-packed with thousands of financial instruments.
-Instead, the platform has decided to specialize in a few niche asset class – by covering just 213 markets.
-This includes a good selection of stocks, ETFs, forex, cryptocurrencies, commodities, and more.
+Instead, the platform has decided to specialize in a few niche asset classes – by covering just 250 tradable assets.
+This includes a good selection of stocks, ETFs on CFDs, forex, cryptocurrencies, commodities, and more.

 Each and every financial market at Libertex can be traded with leverage.
 This is capped at 1:30 if you’re based in the UK and class as a retail trader.
-If you fall within the remit of a professional trader, then you could get leverage of up to 1:600.
 This means that a £100 account balance would give you access to £60,000 in trading capital.

 In terms of the share dealing account itself – LIbertex offers two options.
 For those of you more interested in a user-friendly trading experience without the bells and whistles of advanced tools, you might be more suited for the Libertex web trader.
 But, if you’ve got plenty of experience in the online trading scene and want to make use of technical indicators, drawing tools, customized screens, and even automated robots – you can trade via MT4.